 Experience with wild animals can change a person’s relationships with other people, as happens with Foster.
 If you have an overwhelming experience like that, your general capacity for empathy just increases.
 You have a greater appreciation for life.
 It opens up a part of you that, if it wasn’t already opened, certainly will be now, making you more in tune with other people, animals in general, how the world works and how everything is connected.
 You start to see things from other people’s – and animals’ – perspectives.

 The bigger, increasingly important point of this documentary – and it is one that Attenborough makes as well – is that we have become dangerously disconnected from nature.
 As humans, we overrun everything and live in this artificial, built-up, man-made world.
 It is a significant problem because if we don’t appreciate nature, we are not going to care, and if we don’t care there is no urgency for conservation, and we risk losing it all.

 If a documentary like this can encourage people to reconnect and start to appreciate nature, that would be a really important step.
 There is no Planet B, and we are knowingly destroying Planet A. And like it or not, we are intertwined with nature and if we get rid of it, we are doomed as a species.
 We need to find ways to work with nature rather than fighting against it.

-Dr Brown’s closing message emphasising the importance of a reconnection with nature is poignant – and how wonderful that the connection everyone is talking about now, is with a “souped-up snail” – not a big-eyed, furry mammal!
+Dr. Brown’s closing message emphasizing the importance of reconnection with nature is poignant – and how wonderful that the connection everyone is talking about now, is with a “souped-up snail” – not a big-eyed, furry mammal!